juhasev/sample-ninja-help/recruitment-sources.md

 # Recruitment Sources

-This screen displays all of the Recruitment sources that the Panel have used to directly to recruit their panelists and have attached an associated COST (**In terms of internal points within the platform**) to each unique Recruitment source.
+Recruitment sources can be used to keep track ofdifferent recruitment sources, their effectiveness and costs.
+By default all panelist are assigned RECRUITMENT_SOURCE = 1.

-To edit the cost per conversion, click on any recruitment source name to edit.
+To edit the **cost per conversion**, click on any recruitment source name to edit.
 If you disable a recruitment source it will no longer accept any recruits.

 ## Create new recruitment sources